James Charles: Personal life

 Charles came out as gay to his parents at age 12.
 Addressing questions about his gender identity, he stated, "I'm confident in myself and my gender identity – [I'm] happy being a boy.
 But at the same time, I love makeup.
 I have a full set of nails on all the time."
 As of 2019, his net worth was estimated to be US$12 million.
 In 2020, he purchased a US$7 million mansion in Los Angeles.

 Filmography

+Discography

+All credits adapted from Spotify and Apple Music.